 Students participated in interactive activities with titles like The Human Knot, Mission is Possible, Mind field, Morse Code, and Legacy to better understand their purpose and understand the “why” behind their actions.
 Ms. Raquel wanted to provide our young leaders with the tools to know that they have a purpose, and to identify it.
 She noted the dynamic of leaders working together as a team.
 “There was a nice feeling of accomplishment, and focus on the task “

 As our high schoolers are reaching the beginning of their college years, college tours expose them to growth options Beyond Chicora and Metanoia.
 Traditionally, the high schoolers spring break trip is within driving distance.
 This year they traveled to North Carolina A&T State University in Greensboro, NC.
-North Carolina A&T is produces more African American Engineers than any other school in the nation..
+North Carolina A&T is producing more African American Engineers than any other school in the nation.
 It is also the largest public Historically Black University (HBCU) in the nation.
 Our students also visited another HBCU in North Carolina Central University.
 They also visited the International Civil Rights Center and Museum, and the Greensboro Science Center.
 Our students don’t have to simply watch Beyoncé’s groundbreaking Homecoming Documentary, they experienced the power and promise of two Historically Black Universities.
-These Universities play a critical role in righting racial disparities through meeting the needs of lower income and first generation college students.
+These Universities play a critical role in righting racial disparities by meeting the needs of lower-income and first-generation college students.
 So HBCU’s are more important than ever.

 Mr. Ronnie Jacobs, our High School Coordinator noted that the trips to the colleges were beneficial to the students because they gave them the opportunity to gain college experience and see the different sizes of each campus.